Requirement for Foreign Employees to Work

 Employment permit

 If an employer wants to hire a foreign employee in a legal manner, several requirements have to be met.
-First of all, the foreign employee has to be in the possession of a residence permit.
+First, the foreign employee has to be in the possession of a residence permit.
 Secondly, the employer is obliged to obtain an employment permit.
-Employees with Dutch nationality and employees from one of the countries of the European Economic Area and Switzerland are exempt from these rules.
+This permit is valid for a maximum period of one year.
+Employees with Dutch nationality and employees from one of the countries of the European Economic Area and Switzerland are exempt from these rules, as well as some specific groups of people.
+For example, skilled and highly educated foreign nationals, but also other categories such as students and artists.

 The employment relationship

 When an employee works in the Netherlands, Dutch law does not necessarily govern the employment relationship.
-A foreign employee could remain in the employment of his foreign employer on the basis of his foreign employment contract with a choice of law in favour of the laws of the foreign country and then (for example) be seconded to the Netherlands.
+A foreign employee could remain in the employment of his foreign employer based on his foreign employment contract with a choice of law in favour of the laws of the foreign country and then, be seconded to the Netherlands.
 In other words, the employer is not obliged to offer employees from another country a Dutch employment contract when they are transferred to the Netherlands.
-Employees can continue to work on the basis of their current (foreign) employment contract.
+Employees can continue to work based on their current foreign employment contract.

-In case of an international employment relationship, the Dutch tax authorities grant special tax benefits to foreign employees who are temporarily assigned to a Dutch subsidiary or branch from abroad, e.g. employees who reside in the Netherlands or employees who are recruited by a Dutch employer.
-Under the so-called 30% Ruling, 30% of the employee’s salary may be paid out as tax-free compensation for costs.
-In general, an addendum should be added to the employment contract declaring the applicability of the 30% Ruling in respect of the agreed wages.
-The main conditions related to the 30% Ruling pertain to:
+In case of an international employment relationship, the Dutch tax authorities grant special tax benefits to foreign employees who are temporarily assigned to a Dutch subsidiary or branch from abroad, e.g., employees who reside in the Netherlands or employees who are recruited by a Dutch employer.
+Since 1 January 2024, this regulation has been scaled back and the following schedule applies:

-- in a period of 24 months before the employment in the Netherlands commenced, the employee must have lived more than 150 km in a straight line from the Dutch border.
+- in a period of 24 months before the employment in the Netherlands commenced, the employee must have lived at least 16 months more than 150 km in a straight line from the Dutch border